Taeko Hattori

 Taeko Hattori (服部 妙子, Hattori Taeko) is a Japanese stage, film, and television actress.
 She is from Nagoya, and graduated from high school there.
 She then joined the Dreamy 7 agency, and then M.M.P, to which she belongs.

-Her film appearances include Sotsugyō ryokō (1970), Japan Sinks (1973), Cape Erimo and Zesshō (1975), Ganpeki no Haha (1976), Ōjō Anraku-koku (1978), Tokugawa no Jotei: Ōoku (1988), Baburu to neta onna-tachi (1998), Quartet and Sennen no koi - Hikaru Genji monogatari (2001), Aruku Chikara (2004), and Koharu Komachi (2005).
+Her film appearances include Sotsugyō ryokō (1970), Submersion of Japan (1973), Cape Erimo and Zesshō (1975), Ganpeki no Haha (1976), Ōjō Anraku-koku (1978), Tokugawa no Jotei: Ōoku (1988), Baburu to neta onna-tachi (1998), Quartet and Sennen no koi - Hikaru Genji monogatari (2001), Aruku Chikara (2004), and Koharu Komachi (2005).
 On television, Taeko is a frequent guest star in jidaigeki roles, including Zenigata Heiji, Gokenin Zankurō, Kakushi Metsuki Sanjō and the Hissatsu series.
 She often appeared on Abarenbō Shōgun (for example, Series 2 #13; 3 #12, 128).
 In contemporary roles, her appearances include Niji-iro Teikibin on the NHK Educational network (on which she was a semi-regular), Ten made Todoke (as a regular), and Hagure Keiji Junjōha.

 Taeko has also made commercials.
 Among her clients are American Home Assurance Company and Kao.